3 minute read

 Then just use ADT to “roll over” t to find s.

-Note: If their hashes are equal, there is still a probability $\leq 1/\lvert S\rvert$ that they are actual not the same string.
+Note: If their hashes are equal, there is still a probability 1/|S| that they are actual not the same string.

-To implement ADT: use hash simple hash function $h(k)=k\bmod m$ where $m$ is a random prime $\geq\lvert S\rvert$
+To implement ADT: use hash simple hash function h(k)=kmodm where m is a random prime |S|

-We can treat $x$ as a multidigit number $u$ in base $a$, where $a$ is just the alphabet size.
+We can treat x as a multidigit number u in base a, where a is just the alphabet size.

 So: